bteleuca/sas-viya-azure-openai-integrations/data_query_using_natural_language/README.md

      Enter your SAS Viya URL, for example: https://your-sas-viya-url.com:
      ```

-   - Provide the URL, and the script will update `sascfg_personal.py` accordingly.
+   - Provide the SAS Viya URL, and the script will update `sascfg_personal.py` accordingly.

 2. **Starting SAS Session**: